appsecnz/appsecnz.github.io/conference/sponsorship.md

 This year, we've made a few slight adjustments to our Premier Sponsorship packages:

-* Each Premier Sponsor package includes a number of free conference passes and conference t-shirts ($40 value per person)
+* Each Premier Sponsor package includes a number of free conference passes and conference t-shirts ($45 value per person)
-* Each Sponsor Exhibition space ("booth") includes a number of vouchers, for our catered lunch each day.
+* Each Sponsor Exhibition space ("booth") includes a number of Exhibitor Passes, which include tickets for lunch each day ($95 value per person).

 ### LEGO Build and Video Sponsorship (SOLD)